Code Clone Detection via an AlphaFold-Inspired Framework: Evaluation

-\textbf{Ablation Study of Token Semantic Enhancer.} To validate the effectiveness of Token Semantic Enhancer, we conduct an ablation study assessing the contributions of its two components: the token-type projection layer and the token-type aware attention mechanism.
-We evaluate three configurations: the complete framework, a variant with only the attention module, and a baseline with both components removed.
-Results in Table~\ref{ablation} indicate that the full model achieves the highest F1 score.
-Removing the projection layer while retaining attention leads to a dramatic performance drop to $37.8\%$, worse than disabling both components ($85.4\%$).
-Attention alone performs $47.6\%$ worse than removing both projection and attention, implying that unguided attention washes out type distinctions.
-This further underscores the effectiveness of token-type projection layers in capturing type-specific semantic patterns.
-In addition, the performance of removing both components illustrates that even with Codeformer capturing token correlations, the lack of token-type information severely constrains performance, underscoring the need for both projection layers and attention for type-aware semantics.
-The experimental results confirm that both components are essential and must operate jointly to enable effective type-aware semantic modeling.
+\textbf{Ablation Study of Token Semantic Enhancer.} To evaluate the effectiveness of the Token Semantic Enhancer, we conduct an ablation study on its two components: the token-type projection layer and the token-type aware attention mechanism.
+We consider three configurations: the full model, a variant retaining only the attention mechanism, and a baseline with both components removed.
+As shown in Table~\ref{ablation}, the full model achieves the highest F1 score.
+In comparison, removing the token-type projection layer results in a $59.6\%$ performance drop, indicating that this layer is crucial for learning discriminative token-type representations from multiple perspectives and providing richer semantic features.
+Notably, the attention-only configuration performs even worse than the variant with both components removed, with a $47.6\%$ performance drop.
+This suggests that without token-type projection, attention tends to collapse different token types into a single representation, thereby suppressing type-specific features and converging toward an averaged pattern rather than capturing fine-grained distinctions.
+Although subsequent modules, such as Codeformer, can model token interactions, the absence of explicit token-type information fundamentally limits semantic modeling.
+Overall, these results highlight that the token-type projection layer and token-type aware attention must operate jointly to encode token-type information and facilitate semantic interactions between different types.

 \textbf{Evaluation of the Similarity and Optimization Module.} We further examine the Classification and Optimization module by evaluating combinations of similarity measures and loss functions.
 Specifically, we consider three widely used similarity measures: Late Interaction, Cosine Similarity, and Euclidean Distance.
 In addition, we incorporate two loss functions, namely Margin Loss and Binary Cross-Entropy (BCE) Loss.
 Table~\ref{sim_and_loss} shows that the combination of Late Interaction and Margin Loss achieves the highest F1 score.
 Cosine Similarity performs notably worse, likely due to its insensitivity to magnitude and distributional shifts that are critical for distinguishing fine-grained semantic differences.
 It's worth noting that Euclidean Distance paired with Margin Loss also offers competitive results.
 Considering its lower computational overhead relative to Late Interaction, Euclidean Distance offers an efficiency–effectiveness trade-off, rendering it particularly suitable for time-critical scenarios.